 Although production quality is important to a point, it should not outweigh the metric that should primarily drive the creation of your content – authenticity.
 This rumor cannot be confirmed definitively, but it has been going around that Hollywood PR agents will purposefully misspell a few words in celebrity Instagram captions to make the post more relatable to the average individual.
 Whether it is true or not, it is certainly the case that many celebrities definitely skip the spellchecker with no noticeable dip in popularity.
 In short, choose the medium that will make you look most authentic first.
 If people say that you have an honest voice, use audio more.
 If people tend to like your face, use pictures.
 Everything else about your branding strategy comes secondary to authenticity.

 It seems that though a new app developer with a funny Instagram filter pops up every other day.
 You may feel the urge to follow the trend with one of these new filters.
 In keeping with the tip above centering around authenticity, you should only employ this strategy if it is true to you and your brand.
 Even if you do follow a trend and slap on a doggie filter or a flower headband, you should not overdo the trend.
 One piece of content with the new filter is usually quite enough.
 Additionally, do not try to overshadow your ongoing branding strategy thinking that the popularity of the filter will somehow substitute for your own efforts.

-Instagram will continue to be a major force in visual branding in 2017.
+Instagram will continue to be a major force in visual branding.
 Take the Instagram branding tips above seriously to continue to grow alongside the platform and solidify the imagery of your brand in the minds of your target consumer.
 Keep your ear to the street for new Instagram tools that will shorten the path to creating authentic content.

-What other Instagram branding tips would you recommend for 2017?
+What other Instagram branding tips would you recommend?